foldingbeauty/coder-golang/README.md

 # Welcome to CoderGolang

-CoderGolang is VS Code preloaded with with Go (1.14) and some VS Code extensions.
+CoderGolang is VS Code preloaded with Go (1.14) and some VS Code extensions.

 - Golang 1.14
 - [Code Server 3.0](https://github.com/cdr/code-server)